 Surprisingly, there is not much legroom at the rear.

 It was literally impossible for me to sit at the back without moving the front seat.

 However, after moving the front seat, it was pretty comfortable in the back seat.
 Plenty of headroom for tall people.

 Tesla Model 3 Long Range – Final Words

 To sum it up, I really must say that driving with Tesla felt special.
-Although it’s just a car, there was something different than a regular car.
+Although it was just a car, there was something different than a regular car.

 It is so high-tech, yet so simplistic.
 I like that there are hardly any buttons.
 It makes the overall look very clean and simple.

-While driving for about 90 minutes, we didn’t have time to discover all the bells and whistles in the menu and I believe there definitely is some learning curve.
+While driving for about 90 minutes, we didn’t have time to discover all the bells and whistles on the menu and I believe there definitely is some learning curve.